mattray/audit_artifactory-cookbook/README.md

 # audit_artifactory

 This wraps the [Audit](https://github.com/chef-cookbooks/audit) cookbook and interacts with Artifactory's REST API.
-The name of your compliance profile artifact is the key for the hash of attributes.
+You will need to provide the base URL for the Artifactory instance and the name of your compliance profile artifact is the key for the hash of attributes.

-    node['audit_artifactory']['profiles']['test-inspec']['base_url'] = 'http://ec2-13-211-219-25.ap-southeast-2.compute.amazonaws.com:8081/artifactory'
+    node['audit_artifactory']['base_url'] = 'http://artifactory.example.com:8081/artifactory'
     node['audit_artifactory']['profiles']['test-inspec']['group'] = 'testgroup'
     node['audit_artifactory']['profiles']['test-inspec']['repo'] = 'inspecpoc'
     node['audit_artifactory']['profiles']['test-inspec']['version'] = '1.0.1'